Rep. Don Young, longtime Alaska congressman, dies at 88

 He later called COVID-19, for which he had been hospitalized, serious and encouraged Alaskans to follow guidelines meant to guard against the illness.

-Despite the controversies, voters kept sending him back to Washington, something Young said he didn’t take for granted.
+Voters kept sending Young back to Washington, something Young said he didn’t take for granted.

 “Alaskans have been generous with their support for me because they know I get the job done,” he said in 2016.
 “I’ll defend my state to the dying breath, and I will always do that and they know that.”